omareloui/dotfiles/README.md

 # Dotfiles

 All dotfiles I use and need.
+And more on [starting up an new distro](./settings-up-new-distro.md).

 ---